Lets take an example. We have an arithmetic progression of the form 1, 4, 7, 10, 13....

 Applying formula, , we get

-In this way, we can find sum of n terms of given AP.
-Now, the question may arise from where did this formula come.
+In this way, we can find sum of n terms of given arithmetic progression.
+From where did this formula come.
 You do not need to know derivation of this formula to solve different problems but some of the students may be interested in knowing about more details.
 So, lets discuss about derivation of the formula that we just used.

-We know that any arithmetic progression can be written in a general form:
+We know that any arithmetic progression can be written in a general form up to n terms as:

 a + (a+d) + (a+2d) + (a+3d) .... (a+ (n-1)d)